hawleyfarm/hawleyfarm.github.com/content/info/thingstodo.md

 Lovely views of the country side which is in the Blackdown Hills.
 A great way to keep healthy and to see the beauty of the countryside at any time of the year.

 There are many other footpaths that go further a field, we have maps here for your use if you want to make a day of it.

+If you have a family pet that would enjoy walks in the countryside, well behaved dogs are welcome.
+When walking it is important that your dog is on a lead as there is livestock in the fields and it is very important that you pick up after your dog and bin in the large bin by the holiday cottages.
+There is an extra charge for bringing a pet so it is important that this is on the booking form when you book.
+We do not like dogs left in the accommodation on their own in the day, there are many places that your dog would be able to go with you in the area.